yizenglistat/rvcm4gt/README.md

 ## GVCM4GT

-This repository contains R codes along with simulation results for "**Bayesian varying coefficient mixed models for group testing data**".
+This repository contains R codes along with simulation results for "**Regularized Bayesian varying coefficient mixed models for group testing data**".
 Our model is try to estimate an individual-level regression model based on group testing data that can capture the age-varying impact on the Chlamydia risk with selection.
 To relate available information, we consider